 Customer satisfaction metrics evaluate how the products or services supplied by a company meet or surpass a customer’s expectations.
 Businesses that want to retain their customers, increase consumer loyalty, and encourage brand advocacy must provide personalized, responsive, seamless experiences across all channels and touchpoints.
 By 2020, customer experience will surpass price or product as a key brand differentiator – and if you fail to deliver the goods to your audience, you will fall behind your competitors.

 Part of creating a positive customer experience is understanding where your business is doing well and which areas need more attention or improvement.

-For customer service industries, utilizing various customer satisfaction metrics like Customer Effort Score, Net Promoter Score, and Customer Satisfaction Score, with the help of the right KPI software will enable you to meet – or even exceed – your customers’ needs.
+For customer service industries, utilizing various customer satisfaction metrics like Customer Effort Score, Net Promoter Score, and Customer Satisfaction Score, with the help of the right KPI dashboard software will enable you to meet – or even exceed – your customers’ needs.